It was the moment I decided enough was enough.

 Nope, probably not.

 All my friends have been “jealous” of my awesome career path so far.
-And I don’t blame them – working for the Binghamton Senators, Portland Pirates, and Carolina Hurricanes definitely was awesome!
+And I don’t blame them – working for minor league baseball teams, the Binghamton Senators, Portland Pirates, and Carolina Hurricanes definitely was awesome!
 But trust me, I’m way more jealous of all of you with your steady jobs and salaries than you should ever be of me.

 I hope you learned something today and if you have a moment to write to the owners of your local sports team, please ask them to raise wages for their sales staff.
 The future of your city’s economy will thank you.